GoogleChrome/ip-protection/Masked-Domain-List.md

 fndrsp.net                                       | FundraiseUp                                                    | Not Impacted By Script Blocking
 fundraiseup.com                                  | FundraiseUp                                                    | Not Impacted By Script Blocking
-futureads.com                                    | Future Ads                                                     | Not Impacted By Script Blocking resultlinks.com                                  | Future Ads                                                     | Not Impacted By Script Blocking servebom.com                                     | FuturePlc                                                      | Not Impacted By Script Blocking
+futureads.com                                    | Future Ads                                                     | Not Impacted By Script Blocking servebom.com                                     | FuturePlc                                                      | Not Impacted By Script Blocking
 semasio.com                                      | Fyllo                                                          | Not Impacted By Script Blocking
 semasio.net                                      | Fyllo                                                          | Not Impacted By Script Blocking
+g2.com                                           | G2                                                             | Not Impacted By Script Blocking
+g2crowd.com                                      | G2                                                             | Not Impacted By Script Blocking
 gb-world.net                                     | GB-World                                                       | Not Impacted By Script Blocking
 validate.onecount.net                            | GCN Publishing                                                 | Not Impacted By Script Blocking geniee.co.jp                                     | GENIEE                                                         | Not Impacted By Script Blocking